Starcounter/Docs/docs/star-tool.md

 Formatting options:

-- `t` – The name of the table to list.
+- `t` – Include the name of the table to list.
-- `b` – The name of the base table (if inherited) of the table to list.
+- `b` – Include the name of the base table (if inherited) of the table to list.

 To list all tables of an existing database located at `C:\databases\mydb`, including only user tables but both the name of the table and the name of its base table (if any), we run: